 What they were proposing was simply that we are not our minds.
 Now I’d spent many years trying to find answers to my problems and nobody had ever suggested this to me.
 I also wondered why it wasn’t common knowledge if it was such a fundamental part of finding peace in one’s life.
 Surely something as major as this couldn’t be a secret.
 I decided I would investigate within myself to see if I could make sense of this concept.

-Walking around holding a spiritual object like a book or beads or anything else that represented presence was also very helpful.
-Sometimes, if I needed to make a challenging phone call, I would create a shrine of many spiritual objects and books around the phone and it really served as a good way to maintain presence during the call.
+Walking around holding a spiritual object like a book, or beads, or anything else that represented presence was also very helpful.
+If I needed to make a challenging phone call, I would create a shrine of many spiritual objects and books around the phone, and it really served as a good way to maintain presence during the call.

-Eckhart recommends keeping attention in the body as the best way of staying present and although this did work for me at times, I would often forget to do this and found the many external prompts I set up to be more helpful.
+Eckhart recommends keeping attention in the body as the best way of staying present, and although this did work for me at times, I would often forget and found the many external prompts I set up to be more helpful.

 The intention to stay fully present has now become a way of life for me.
 I still often lose myself in the mind but it doesn’t take too long before I realise I’ve slipped out of a state of presence and simply need to find my way home (back into the moment).

-When enough people have found this place of peace inside themselves we will see an incredible transformation on our planet.
-Wars, genocide, racism, to name but a few, will become history.
-The vast amounts of money governments currently spend on such things as defense budgets may be ploughed into supporting those in need and helping to build a better world for all of us.
+When enough people have found this place of peace inside themselves, we will see an incredible transformation on our planet.
+War, genocide, racism, to name but a few, will become history.
+The vast amounts of money governments currently spend on such things as defence budgets may be ploughed into supporting those in need and helping to build a better world for all of us.
 Our species will live in alignment with the planet in a very different existence to the one we know today.